alisadiq91/financeTracker/README.md

 ## Features to implement

-1. I think it would be a good idea to allow users to be able to comment and give feedback on other users recipes.
+1. I think it would be a good idea to allow users to be able to comment and give feedback on other user's recipes.

 # **Login page**